Why do we need new handouts for side effects?

 It is really surprising that when a patient asks what the potential side effects of a particular medication are and how likely they are to occur, there is not a simple and easily available answer.
 In my experience, different psychiatrists will give very different answers to what the potential side effects of a particular medication may be and about how common each side effect is.

-These handouts are derived from the PDR (and other sources where needed).
+These handouts are derived from the Prescribing Information (and other sources where needed).

 How should I use the handouts?